 1. I read somewhere that varsity athletes are required to have a current physical examination in order to compete.
 What is the best time of year to schedule an appointment for an updated physical?

-For first-year participants the physical exam should take place not later than July 15.
+For first-year participants the physical exam should take place not later than July 15 so that MIT Medical and the Certified Athletic Trainers can approve the form as quickly as possible.
 Per NCAA rules, varsity student-athletes must have an updated physical within six months of the first day of participation for their respective sport.
 Upperclassmen are not required to have a new physical in subsequent years.
 If you have any additional questions related to eligibility and compliance please send an email message to email@example.com